MojosBeans100/MS4-spaceport/README.md

 I'd like to thank my mentor, Mo Shami, for providing me support throughout the development of this project.

-I'd like to thank Paul (Github 'pmeeny'), for the inspiration for a good Readme format to follow.
+I'd like to thank Paul (Github 'pmeeny'), for the inspiration for a great (although somewhat intimidating!)
+Readme format to follow.

 I'd like to thank tutor support at Code Institute for many hours of technical help.